 In addition, to optimize costs, you can use the chain method – sequentially sending messages through different channels.
 For example, a very common approach is to include Push and SMS in the chain.
 Therefore, if a subscriber is connected to the Internet, he will receive a service message via push.
 If the system refuses, the message will be sent via SMS.

-If you have any questions about using marketing channels, please contact our support team.
-We can help you create and launch a campaign tailored to your expressed desires.
+If you have any questions about push notifications, please contact our support team.
+We’ll help you create and launch a campaign tailored to your expressed desires.